Falco927/MS2-ftmp-/README.md

  ## Self-Evaluation
   I enjoyed the process of "building" the project but in some areas, it was hard for me  to tackle some challenges due to the lack of knowledge, especially Javascript, which I tried to implement some code and in end I found myself overcomplicating and creating unecessary issues.

-  When I started this project all the cards were organised and aligned but as I was moving forward i tried to implement the horizontal flip and instead of finishing with desired  design and style I
+ When I started this project all the cards were organized and aligned but as I was moving forward I tried to implement the horizontal flip and instead of finishing with desired  design and style I

  ## Acknowledgements
   * Thank you for my mentor's advice and support.